What is Bovine Collagen and its Benefits?

 In summary, you have peace of mind in Kinetica’s collagen that you are consuming a great synergistic blend of nutrients to support muscle and joint health as part of your daily life.
 In addition, the guarantee of purity offered by their WADA testing and Informed-Sport accreditation makes Kinetica collagen an all-around excellent product for your health and fitness.

-Justin Collagen
+Justin Buckthorp

 References